albertlauncher/albert-plugin-github/README.md

 1. Click *Generate a new client secret*.
 1. Insert *Client ID* and *Client secret* in the plugin settings and click the authorize button.

+### Why that complicated?

+1. Shipping embedded credentials introduces an external dependency (that may break functionality).
+1. Shipping embedded credentials in an open source project is difficult to distribute.

 ## Technical notes